QGruchet/HuffmanCoding/README.md

   That why we decided to use Qt librairies instead.
 The tree is not depicted in the interface but the tree is stored in a .txt file and the interface just displays it.
   It is not represented has a usual tree but it is displayed hierarchically.
 - Part 2: Encoding a text and upgrade the interface.
+For the second part, we have to translate a text to binary code using Hauffman Encodation.
+The CPP code was not very difficult but we wanted to upgrade graphic interface.
+This take spend more of our time because Qt is difficult to learn.
+All text, enter by user, are save in a .txt file.

 # Some ideas for amelioration